 Beyond the work

-I'm a dad to two incredible boys who keep me humble, curious and shattered in equal measure.
 We live on the Isle of Wight where I run the coastal paths, practice yoga when I remember, and geek out over Superman with the kids.
-There's something about that symbol of hope that resonates — maybe now more than ever.
+There's something about that symbol of hope that resonates.
+Maybe now more than ever.
 A beacon of possibility.

 In 2022 I ran the London Marathon for Cardiac Risk in the Young, raising over £2,000 towards cardiac screening in young adults.
 There's still so much more I want to give back to those who gave me a second chance.